zzhangjii/learning-library/oci-library/Foundational/Autonomous_Data_Warehouse/ADW.md

 ## Practice-1: Download the text file

-Download the channel text file from this link:   and save it to your desktop.
+Download the channel.txt file from this link: https://bit.ly/2NSNd4l and save it to your desktop.

 This file will be loaded into Object Storage and later used to load data into the CHANNELS table.